AdrianCurammeng/adriancurammeng-personalwebsite/README.md

 ## Ideas
 Here is a list of some of my ideas for this website:
-- [] Think of some ideas for this website..!
+- [ ] Think of some ideas for this website..!

-## Contact Me
-You can contact me at: